imranalley/profile/content/projects/audit-action/index.md

 ### Why you need an audit action

 Nobody likes Auditing.
 Even the auditing team (if you had a chance to ask them).
 The reason?
-Zero tracability of artifacts, attestations can be lost in transit, the beaureaucratic nature of approvals and administration, just to name a few.
-One of the most common auditting scenarios is to audit repos where devs, ops, admins, and QA all work within the same repository.
-How can we keep track of changes to access levels within this repo in an automate way?
-Enter GitHub actions
+Zero traceability of artifacts, attestations can be lost in transit, the bureaucratic nature of approvals and administration, just to name a few.
+One of the most common auditing scenarios is to audit repos where devs, ops, admins, and QA all work within the same repository.
+How can we keep track of changes to access levels within this repo in an automated way?
+Enter GitHub Actions.

 ### Auditing within GitHub